Scottish Links Golf

 What others say

-Champions always outshine their competitors and get the fame.
-Nairn Golf Club, the seaside links sitting snuggly on the sea, outshines its neighbor Nairn Dunbar Golf Club two miles away.
-Too bad, really, because Nairn Dunbar is a superb Scottish links layout well worth a play.
+Champions always outshine their competitors and get the fame no matter how excellent the competitor is.
+That's the case with Nairn Golf Club, the seaside links sitting snuggly on the sea, outshining its neighbor Nairn Dunbar Golf Links two miles away.
+And that's too bad, really, because Nairn Dunbar Golf Links is a superb Scottish links layout well worth a play.
 But being in such close proximity to its more famous neighbor, it seems destined to always be an unnoticed stepchild.
-You've probably never heard of Nairn Dunbar but here it is, loved by the locals and accessible to the independent golfer in Scotland
+Chances are you've never heard of Nairn Dunbar Golf Links but it is loved by the locals, admired by those in the know and very accessible to the independent golfer in Scotland and well worth your attention.

-Nairn Dunbar is really quite a nice golf course with some excellent holes.
-I've not yet played it but did have a chance to walk around it and talk to some of the members.
-I was impressed--especially with the outward nine.
+Nairn Dunbar Golf Links is really quite a nice golf course with more than a few really excellent holes.
+I've not yet played it but did have a chance to give it a thorough walk-around and talk to some of the members.
+I was impressed.
+And they are currently (2017) in the process of restoring the natural links characteristics of the site and firming up the surfaces to give it a trul links-like feel.
 Holes 4 thru 7 are a good test of golf with pines, gorse, and broom adding to the miseries of any wayward shot.
 Even the shorter holes can mean trouble if you are not careful.
 For example, the 2nd is rated the third easiest but the green is hidden and slopes downward from front to back.
 Like any links course, position off the tee is critical.

 The 5th is the highest rated and with good reason.
 Not only must you be accurate off the tee funneling your shot onto a narrow fairway, your approach must be to the middle or right side to give you a good look at a devilishly tough green--two-thirds of which sits in a bowl!
 Then there are the elevated greens on the difficult 6th and 7th to think about.
 Club choice is critical if you are to par either.